 Also known as Majorca, Mallorca is the largest of the four Balearic islands and is also home to the capital of the Balearics.
 This popular holiday destination is famous for being the home to ITV’s smash hit series Love Island, which returns to our screens next week.

 Lonely Planet describes Mallorca as “a classic Mediterranean postcard” and with its beautiful beaches, azure blue waters and sultry sunshine, it’s easy to see why.
+It’s also very easy to get around the island.

 Try a Beach Club to experience the ultimate in sunbathing and relaxing: anticipate prime waterfront locations, inviting soft and comfortable furniture and stunning pools.